MrYsLab/telemetrix-rpi-pico/README.md

     * Coded spi_write_blocking.
 Not yet tested.
     NOTE: I am going to code the pico side to test the new commands and return to code the rest when I get basics working across the interface.

+* July 25
+    * Implemented read_blocking_spi method.
+Not yet tested.
+    * Began to implement example to test with mpu9250.
+Not yet tested.

 # Telemetrix-RPi-Pico